membrane/api-gateway/distribution/examples/service-discovery-with-etcd/README.txt

 		</serviceProxy>
 	</router>

 You will see a service proxy that provides the admin console on port 9001.
-Additionally on top you can see the etcdBasedConfigurator that reads from an etcd and creates forwarding services dynamically.
+Additionally on top you can see the etcdBasedConfigurator that reads from an etcd and creates service proxies for those services dynamically.
-The etcdBasedConfigurator has 2 values that you can set and by default it is set to read from an etcd on "http://localhost:4001". baseUrl is the url the etcd is residing on baseKey is the directory where the call details are saved port is the port the etcdBasedConfigurator provides its service on
+The etcdBasedConfigurator has 3 values that you can set and by default it is set to read from an etcd on "http://localhost:4001" and provides its service on port 8080. baseUrl is the url the etcd is residing on baseKey is the directory where the call details are saved port is the port the etcdBasedConfigurator provides its service on